-The following updates have been made to flexible spending accounts (FSAs) as a result of legislation passed in response to the COVID-19 crisis.
+The following updates have been made to tax-advantaged accounts, including flexible spending accounts (FSAs) and health savings accounts (HSAs) as a result of government guidance and legislation passed in response to the COVID-19 crisis.

 The Coronavirus Aid, Relief, and Economic Security (CARES) Act removes the requirement that over-the-counter drugs must be prescribed by a physician to be eligible for reimbursement from a healthcare FSA or health savings account.
 If you have one of these accounts, you may use money in your account to pay for over-the-counter drugs purchased on or after January 1, 2020.